influxdata/telegraf/plugins/inputs/openconfig_telemetry/README.md

 ### Tags:

-- All measurements are tagged with the prefix data
+- All measurements are tagged appropriately using the identifier information in incoming data